hasans3/Game-Theoretic-Approach-Static-Attack-Substations-Config/README.md

 4. Open the "static_attack_subs_v2_test.py" method and set the paths for the filepath, comp_filename, load_file_name as per the directory where the downloaded files are stored from the "System Models" folder.

-filepath is the .dss file.
+filepath is the path where .dss file is stored on the local drive.

-comp_filename is the component_data_subs.txt file
+comp_filename is the local drive path where component_data_subs.txt file is stored.

-load_file_name is the load_data.txt file.
-For certain models this can be load_data1.txt or load_data_testing1.txt, etc.
+load_file_name is the path for the load_data.txt file stored on the local drive.
+For certain models the file name can be load_data1.txt or load_data_testing1.txt, etc.

 5. The method "static_attack_subs_v2_test.py" can be now used for identifying the most damaging attacks by setting the appropriate attack budgets represented by p_budget and s_budget.